containerbuildsystem/osbs-docs/docs/multiarch.rst

 - Perform any clean-up required:

-  * If Pulp integration is enabled and the grouping method is "single-repo", delete the manifest list from the registry
+  * If Pulp integration is enabled, delete the manifest list from the registry

 Worker build
 ~~~~~~~~~~~~